-Nailsworth has become an increasingly popular shopping destination within the Stroud Valleys benefiting from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, The Yellow Lighted Bookshop, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+The house is very conveniently situated above centre of Nailsworth which has become an increasingly popular shopping destination within the Stroud Valleys.
+The town benefits from a large selection of speciality shops including Williams Food Hall, the famous Hobbs House Bakery, The Yellow Lighted Bookshop, various clothing and gift shops, several cafes and a good selection of very well regarded restaurants.
+In addition to this the town currently benefits from three supermarkets and free parking.
 Nailsworth is also home to Forest Green Rovers Football Club where there is a modern leisure/fitness centre and both state and private schooling within the area.
 Bus services connect with Stroud, some four miles away, where there is a more comprehensive selection of shopping, educational and leisure facilities.
 Junctions of the M4 and M5 motorways are within easy reach and railway stations at Stroud (4 miles) and Kemble (10 miles) provide main line services to Gloucester, Swindon and London Paddington.

 Gas central heating, mains electricity, water and drainage.

 The council tax banding is B.